wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-how-to-manage-portal.md

 Use the following procedure to delete a deployment or your cloud service.

-1. In the [Azure <!-- deleted by customization Preview --><!-- keep by customization: begin --> Management <!-- keep by customization: end --> Portal][], select the cloud service you want to delete.
+1. In the [Azure Preview Portal][], select the cloud service you want to delete.
 This opens the cloud service instance blade.

 2. In the blade, click the **Delete** button.